What to Look for in a Community Association Management Partner

 - How many communities should a property manager handle?

-- A dedicated community manager typically handles 6-10 communities, depending on their size and complexity.
+- A dedicated community manager commonly handles somewhere in the range of six to ten communities, though the number alone tells you little without knowing their size and complexity.
 Ask about your assigned manager's portfolio and whether they have support staff.
 If your manager is stretched too thin, response times and service quality will suffer.

 - What questions should we ask HOA management company references?